colebaril/Website/content/posts/baking/index.en.md

 tags:
 - baking
 - bread
-title: Bread
+title: Baking
 toc:
   auto: false
 weight: 1
 ---

-Recipes and photos of the bread I make.
+A collection of my baking recipies.

 <!--more-->

-## Dutch Oven Bread

-Bread making can be a time consuming, tedious and tiresome process.
-However, using the dutch oven method makes making delicious bread fast and easy.

 {{< admonition note "Calories" >}}
 Calories are for the full recipe and are approximate.
 To calculate per serving, weigh the final product and divide the total calories by weight to get calories per gram.
 {{< /admonition >}}

+## Dutch Oven Bread

+Bread making can be a time consuming, tedious and tiresome process.
+However, using the dutch oven method makes making delicious bread fast and easy.

 ### White Bread